 The Strand is located in Galveston’s historical downtown district.
-With a vast array of intriguing shops, galleries and museums, this is where you can get some of the most eccentric souvenirs.
-The old fashioned candy parlor is a great place to visit for your sweet tooth.
-Take some time to enjoy the variety of shops in the district’s beautiful historic buildings, many of which survived the 1900 Storm, regarded as the worst natural disaster in U.S. history.
+With an array of intriguing shops, galleries and museums, this is where you can get some of the most eccentric souvenirs.
+The old-fashioned candy parlor is a great place to visit if you have a sweet tooth.
+Take some time to enjoy the variety of shops in the district’s beautiful buildings, many of which survived the 1900 Galveston hurricane, regarded as the deadliest natural disaster in US history.

-This unique and fun mini golf park will get you active and having fun.
-Right on the Seawall, you can enjoy 36 holes (2 courses) of mini golf with a colorful setting and a cool ocean breeze.
+This unique and fun minigolf park will get you active and having fun.
+Right on the Seawall, you can enjoy 36 holes over two courses of minigolf with a colorful setting and a cool ocean breeze.
 The imaginative and original course provides guaranteed fun for friends and family.
-A giant snake, mushroom, piece of Swiss cheese and a cannon shooting into a castle are just a few of the neat and creative holes they have.
-Be sure to bring cash or check as they don’t except credit cards.
+A giant snake, a mushroom, a piece of Swiss cheese and a cannon shooting into a castle are just a few of the holes.
+Be sure to bring cash as they don’t take credit cards.

 If you’re hungry, stop by Little Daddy’s Gumbo Bar for an authentic bowl of dark gumbo and fried pickles.
-Little Daddy’s is a unique dining concept created by the Galveston Restaurant Group, bringing expertise in steam kettle cooking with offerings such as traditional gumbos, seafood stews, and cioppino.
-Galveston has plenty of New Orleans flare to it, so take advantage of the Gulf Coast-Cajun cuisine as much as you can while there.
+Little Daddy’s is a unique dining concept created by the Galveston Restaurant Group, bringing expertise in steam kettle cooking with offerings such as traditional gumbo and seafood stews.
+Galveston has plenty of New Orleans flare to it, so take advantage of the Gulf Coast Cajun cuisine.